 4. Set a profit target.

 Of course, there’s no perfect formula for picking an upside target.
-It could be that the stock is trading at a high P/E ratio relative to its historic norm, or it could be as simple as getting to the point where you’ve realized a sizable profit.
+It could be that the stock is trading at a high P/E ratio relative to its historical norm, or it could be as simple as getting to the point where you’ve realized a sizable profit.

 This is where tip #2 also comes in handy.
 Once you reach your target price, refer to this and see if your investment thesis still holds true.
-If it does, you may decide to book some profits now and hold a part of the position, or simply continue holding all of your shares.
+If it does, you may decide to book some profits now and hold a part of the position or simply continue holding all of your shares.

 5. Set your maximum loss threshold.

 This is your ultimate pain point.
 The price at which you’ll sell no matter what.
 This fail-safe strategy will keep you from riding the stock to a 90% loss.

 I’ve pointed this out before, but it’s worth repeating.
 If you do the math to see what kind of gains it takes to make up for a big loss, you’ll soon realize something… Successful investing has a lot more to do with avoiding big losses than you think.
 The greatest investors in the market understand that as good as they are, nobody’s perfect at picking winning investments 100% of the time.

 These basic tenets should be something you keep nearby when looking over your portfolio or searching for new investment opportunities.
 Review them often.
 That way, when a turbulent day in the market strikes, you’ll be better prepared.
 These tips will provide the keys to taming investor anxiety and realizing safer long-term profits.

 One final thing… keep this old Warren Buffett quote in mind during market drawdowns:

 “A great investment opportunity occurs when a marvelous business encounters a one-time huge, but solvable problem.”